 One of my favorite no-annual-fee cards is Discover it® Cash Back, as it lets you save on categories of spending that often don’t lend themselves to other methods of savings.
 The card has quarterly rotating categories that allow you to earn 5 percent cash back on up to $1,500 in expenses, in addition to 1 percent cash back for all other purchases, after you activate the bonus categories.

 For example, my family used this card on a trip to Walt Disney World to pay for all of our dining.
-At the time the card was offering 5 percent cash back on restaurant purchases up to $1,500 once enrolled.
+At the time the card was offering 5 percent cash back on restaurant purchases up to $1,500 in combined purchases quarterly once enrolled (then 1%).
 Since you don’t find coupons too often, if ever, at Disney, it was a way to save some money on our pricey vacation.